Ilhasoft/DataBindSwift/README.md

   }
   ```

   - "model" value depends of its component's type.
 For example, if the component is a UITextField or a UITextView, the value will be a String.
-If the component is a UIImageView, however, the value will be a UIImage.

     ​